 Exercise is one of the most important components of any weight loss plan.
 Water helps muscles, connective tissues, and joints to move correctly.
 It also helps the lungs, heart, and other organs to function effectively as they increase activity during exercise.

 Being hydrated decreases the risk of issues that could hinder a successful workout, such as muscle cramps and exhaustion.
 It is important to drink water before, during, and after exercise to prevent dehydration.
 So, you have to keep water close to your hand, particularly while exercising in hot, humid, or very sunny conditions.

 4- It Improves Blood Oxygen Circulation

 Water carries nutrients and oxygen to your entire body.
-Achieving your daily intake of water will boost your circulation and have a beneficial impact on overall health.
+Achieving your daily intake of water will boost your circulation and have a beneficial impact on your overall health.

 Signs of Dehydration

 we might not realize that we are dehydrated, but our bodies have ways to tell us when they’re.
 However, we shouldn’t be waiting for these signs.
 It is important that we drink water all day long and boost our intake of water during physical exercise when we are hot or feeling under the weather.
 And if we see any of these signs that means we need a little more to drink.
 Sings of dehydration include but are not limited to:

 - Clammy skin